Thrivestack-public/docs/docs/getting-started/analyze/instrumentation/events/event-tracking.md

 #### 1.2.3.
 Sample

 A JSON object with the required Event Object fields and any additional event properties.
-[Try Out](../../../../integrate/public_apis/track)

 ```json